 Instructions for Completing the Statewide Cost Allocation Worksheet, Fiscal 2015

 The first step in the billing process will be for state agencies to distribute their portion of the statewide cost to the appropriate source of funds.

 Note: Questions concerning the statewide cost allocated to your agency should be directed to Theresa Boland at the Governor’s Office, (512) 936-0166 or email@example.com.
-This information was taken from the FY2013 Statewide Cost Allocation Plan, Summary of Fixed Costs .
+This information was taken from the FY2014 Statewide Cost Allocation Plan, Summary of Fixed Costs PDF.

-Return the completed worksheet by Oct.
-15, 2013, to your appropriation control officer at the Comptroller’s office at the address provided at the bottom of the worksheet.
+Return the completed worksheet by Nov.
+14, 2014, using the email address provided at the bottom of the worksheet.

-If your agency’s completed worksheet is not received by Oct.
-15, 2013, the Comptroller’s office will use the method of finance for AY14 as the basis for distributing the statewide cost.
+If your agency’s completed worksheet is not received by Nov.
+14, 2014, the Comptroller’s office will use the method of finance for AY15 as the basis for distributing the statewide cost.